mougiakouel/QGIS-Training-Manual/basic_map/vector_data.rst

 roads.

-To see all the data available to you, find this button in QGIS:
+To see all the data available to you:

+* Click on this button:

 .. image:: ../_static/vector/004.png
    :align: center

-Clicking it will show you a table with more data about the :guilabel:`streets` layer.
+It will show you a table with more data about the :guilabel:`streets` layer.
 This extra data is called *attribute data*.
 The lines that you can see on your map represent where the streets go; this is the *spatial data*.

 These definitions are commonly used in GIS, so it's essential to remember them!

-(You may now close the attribute table.)
+* You may now close the attribute table.

 Vector data represents features in terms of points, lines and polygons on a coordinate plane.
 It is usually used to store discrete features, like roads and city blocks.